Requirements and considerations for installing Space

 Other security considerations to bear in mind are as follows:

-• In order to use the secure version of HTTP (that is, HTTPS), you will first need to specify a valid certificate (use the "Space Configurator" to select one among the registered certificates within the server machine).
+- In order to use the secure version of HTTP (HTTPS), you will first need to specify a valid certificate (use the "Space Configurator" to select one among the registered certificates within the server machine).
+We highly recommend that you use HTTPS instead of HTTP.
 Note that the selected certificate must also be valid in the client machines in order to: 1. avoid the "untrusted connection" warning message shown by the browser, 2. browsers to receive real-time notifications (such as door openings) from the server.

 If you do not have a Windows domain environment but a workgroup environment, you will need to create the corresponding user within both the Space server and the client station to have trusted connections.